 Weight of required weld consumable in Kg = (274563 X 7.85)/1000000 = 2.155 Kgs

-You can calculate ‘Single V’ consumable from below by entering mentioned parameters
+You can calculate ‘Single V’ in below weld consumable calculator from below by entering mentioned parameters

 For Our other post please visit below links